james-trayford/strauss/joss/paper.md

-JWT acknowledges support via the STFC Early Stage Research & Development Grant, reference ST/X004651/1, CMH acknowledge funding from an United Kingdom Research and Innovation grant (code: MR/V022830/1
+JWT acknowledges support via the STFC Early Stage Research & Development Grant, reference ST/X004651/1, CMH acknowledge funding from an United Kingdom Research and Innovation grant (code: MR/V022830/1).
+RS is supported by studentship from an STFC Centre of Doctoral Training in Data Intensive Science (code: ST/W006790/1).

 # References